sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

    :alt: Transaction Data Analytics
    :width: 90%

-Prints the sample Dataset Results
+Prints the Sample Dataset Result
 ---------------------------------

-It prints sample Dataset Results.
+It prints the Sample Dataset Result.

 Analysing using Graph
 ---------------------

-It helps to analyse using graph with Graph grouped by column brand and count.
+It helps to analyse using the graph with graph grouped by column brand and count.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^